 Theodore Roosevelt came to the Badlands to hunt bison in 1883 and eventually bought two ranches.
 For several years, he spent summers or parts of summers in northern Dakota working on his ranches and hunting.
 Because he wore glasses, the cowboys nicknamed him “Old Four Eyes.”
 Theodore Roosevelt served as president of the United States from 1901 to 1909 and credited his experience in North Dakota as a factor in his becoming president.

-The Marquis de Morès (mar-Kee da Mor-ay), who founded the town of Medora, went into business in the Badlands in 1883.
+The Marquis de Morès (mar-Kee da Mor-Ez), who founded the town of Medora, went into business in the Badlands in 1883.
 Later that summer, the Marquis put up barbed wire fences, which upset some neighbors.
-In a shoot-out with three men, the Marquis killed one man and wounded two others.
-The Marquis went to trial three different times on the murder charge but was never convicted.
+The Marquis was involved in a shoot-out with three men.
+One man was killed and two were wounded.
+The Marquis went to court three different times on the murder charge but was never convicted.

 The winter of 1886 started early with a heavy snowfall.
 A few days later, the weather turned mild, melting the top layer of snow.
 Suddenly, the temperature dropped, and a thick crust of ice was formed on top of the snow.
 This made it very difficult for the cattle to get to the grass underneath.

 The winter turned out to be severe with blizzards and extremely low temperatures.
 January and February had several days with temperatures falling lower than 40 degrees below zero.
 The combination of the cattle starting the winter being thin, the ice crust over the grass, the extremely cold temperatures, and not enough shelter from the blizzards resulted in disaster for the herds.
 By the time spring came, about 80 percent of the cattle had died.
 This means that out of every 100 cattle, only about 20 were left (100 – 80 = 20).
 Many of the big cattle companies went broke.